 Pass the Pumpkin

 OMG!
-My students could never get enough of this song and activities.
-They would want to sing it all year.
+My students want to sing this song all year.
 This K-5 differentiated lesson includes a full Orff arrangement with a game and something for each grade level as well as differentiation within grade levels.

-True Story – My kindergarten teachers made me promise not to teach this song because they couldn’t get the kids to stop singing it in class.
+True Story – One year, my kindergarten teachers made me promise not to teach this song because they couldn’t get the kids to stop singing it in class.
 I reluctantly agreed.
-The next year, their kindergarten students began singing it.
+The next year, their kindergarten students began singing it on their own.
 They had learned it from older brothers and sisters. 🎃

 Pass the Pumpkin Pie

 Not all schools or all families celebrate Halloween.
 If that is your school, take a look at Pass the Pumpkin Pie.
-This lesson has all the same type of activities as the previous lesson but with a neutral theme.
+This lesson has all the same type of activities as Pass the Pumpkin but with a neutral fall theme.

 Please note that this is NOT a Thanksgiving lesson.
 If you have students who do not celebrate any holidays, they should be fine with these activities.
 And as a bonus, you can use this lesson all season long.